 Individual Members are appointed to committees, agencies, boards and commissions based on their various backgrounds and their ability to contribute to matters before them, bringing their expertise and experience.

-4. Given that Council and committee meetings are scheduled far in advance to accommodate the many activities of elected office of a Member, to participate diligently means that a Member shall not be absent from Council or committee meetings, or from those of agencies, boards and commissions to which they are appointed by virtue of their status as a Member, without reasonable justification (for example, illness of the Member, family circumstance, Regional business) for more than three consecutive scheduled meetings or on a regular basis.
+Member shall not be absent from Council or committee meetings, or from those of agencies, boards and commissions to which they are appointed without reasonable justification (for example, illness of the Member, family circumstance, Regional business) for more than three consecutive scheduled meetings or on a regular basis.